 - Discussed whether news outlets should still take fossil fuel advertising.

 - Looked ahead to 2024 elections that will have profound implications for global climate action.
 How can journalists make those implications clear to voters, refute misinformation, and hold candidates accountable?

-- Learned from journalists covering and in frontline communities how to highlight climate justice in our reporting.
+- Learned from journalists in frontline communities how to highlight climate justice in our reporting.

 - Recognized that telling the entire climate story means not just including solutions — but interrogating those solutions, so the public and policymakers know which ones actually work.

-- Plus, we participated in interviews with special guests Christiana Figueres, former executive secretary for the United Nations Framework Convention on Climate Change, and Ali Zaidi, the White House National Climate Advisor.
+- Plus, we hosted interviews with special guests Christiana Figueres, former executive secretary for the United Nations Framework Convention on Climate Change, and Ali Zaidi, the White House National Climate Advisor.

 In the short video below, see reflections from journalists who attended the conference.